andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Discovery

+Note:
+I (Andrew) arrived first.
+I (Gayathri) arrived second.  we overlapped a little, but not much.

+With hindsight, we both followed similar meta-approaches.
+Starting with a our own "discovery" phases, and then moving on to "delivery" work.

 ---

-### Alone, "Doing the DDD"
+### Alone, "Doing the DDD" [AHL]

 Note:
 When I landed I was heralded as the "DDD expert".

 I'd go into meetings and people would address me as such.

 It was clear that there was not only a general awareness of my arrival, but also an expectation that I would be able to solve a lot of problems, and that DDD would be my tool to do so.

+Rather than everyone looking for a more general adoption of DDD as an approach / set of skills, I was there to take things off people's hands.

 PROBLEM: I WAS TO SOLVE THE PROBLEMS, AND I OWNED THE DESIGN.
 DOMAIN EXPERTS AND DEVELOPERS WERE EXCLUDED.

 ---

-### Where is the Big Picture?
+### Where was the Big Picture?
+[AHL]

 Note:
 I began by setting off a number of lines of enquiry - I had a vague idea of the domain, having spent a long time delivering software in the Scottish Legal system.
+It's very different, but it allowed me to compare things and ask "North of the border they have to do this?
+Is there an equivalent?" or question "In Scotland this is owned by a person who works for department X, is something similar needed here, and of so, who does it?"

 I knew things here had been running for a while already, and that there was a bunch of designs already in existence on the confluence wiki, and a significant bunch of code already written.
 There was talk of an architect who had done a bunch of the early work, but they had since moved on.
-I had to look at what was there, and how it had manifest in the team structures and codebases.
+I had to look at what was there, and how it had manifest already in the team structures and codebases.
 I had to reverse engineer a big picture from the pieces I could find.

+I pulled in as many info sources as I could, official and unofficial, trying to avoid value judgements, and always looking for the edges.
+I wanted to know the full extent of where we were now.

+I tried to make sure I didnt get sucked into too much detail in any one area.
+I needed to avoid getting overwhelmed at this stage.

 PROBLEM: THERE WAS NO WAY IN.
 THERE WAS NO BIG PICTURE WITHIN WHICH TO LOCATE YOUR MORE DETAILED WORLD.
 THE COGNITIVE LOAD WAS TOO HIGH.
 THIS WAS EVIDENCED BY THE FACT THAT NO SINGLE DOMAIN EXPERT HAD AN END-TO-END VIEW.

 ---

-### "One Model to Rule Them All"
+### "One Model to Rule Them All" [AHL]

 Note:
-There were additionally an over-focus on the data, and an under-emphasis on the behaviour / workflow / jobs to be done.

-PROBLEM: DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE DATA.

 I quickly came across a few core tenents which had embedded themselves in the psyche of everyone on the project.
 (I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" approach.)
 The most prevalent was the dictum that "a case is a case (is a case)", by which was meant that there should be a single representation of a case making its way through the criminal justice system, most likely mastered by a single microservice / datastore.

-PROBLEM: "ONE MODEL TO RULE THEM ALL" THINKING HAD BUBBLED UP, BOURNE OF A DESIRE NOT TO DUPLICATE DATA.
+From a DDD perspective, there was an over-focus on the data, and an under-emphasis on the behaviour / workflow / jobs to be done.
+This wasn't evident in itself specifically - there was simply a lot of the former, and a significant absense of the latter.
+(The domain events, such as they were weren't even very fleshed out, having mainly fallen back into the realm of CRUD operations.)

 What did this mean?
 Most fundamentally, there was only one model of a case which tried to be all cases (that there is only one of anything is a risky view in DDD).

+PROBLEM: "ONE MODEL TO RULE THEM ALL" THINKING HAD BUBBLED UP, BOURNE OF A DESIRE NOT TO DUPLICATE DATA.
+PROBLEM: DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE INFO.

 ---

-### _Loads_ of Lovely Domain Experts - Listen to Them
+### _Loads_ of Lovely Domain Experts - Listen [AHL]

 Note:
-This came into direct conflict with the fact that there were teams working with different domain experts, on different services, with different release plans; all of whom had to play in this unified "case".
+This unified case construct came into direct conflict with the fact that there were many teams, working with their own individual domain experts, on different services, with different release plans; all of whom had to play in this unified "case" space.

+The existence of the domain experts, embedded 3 out of 5 days with each team was a boon.
+(I've seen _many_ DDD projects fail due to a lack of this.)
+This involvement must have been incredibly difficult to plan, set up and finiance, and as such it needs to be explicitly called out.

 GOOD THING: HAVING DOMAIN EXPERTS AROUND ALL THE TIME IS A MUST.

-BAD THING / FAILURE: Not listening to the domain experts.
-Domain experts don't know best.
+There was a problem however.
+In many teams, the domain experts weren't being used to their full potential.
+I kept coming across the worrying signs that the technical people didnt agree with their embedded Crown Prosecution rep. And not just on which version of a java library, no. I heard people saying that they were wrong when they described how their job worked.

+PROBLEM: NOT _LISTENING_ TO THE DOMAIN EXPERTS.
+DOMAIN EXPERTS **DON'T** KNOW BEST.

-The second tenent was actually more like a myth, most likely born of misunderstanding / misinterpretation than anything else - it was that "diagrams can't be drawn".
+A little later I stumbled upon something which might have been the root cause of the above lack of shared domain understanding.
+Almost a myth, most likely born of misunderstanding / misinterpretation than anything else - it was that "diagrams can't be drawn".
 And despite the fact that a few guerilla diagrams were in existence, this ghost-dictat had largely been adhered to.

+What this was saying was "biquitous language needn't be ubiquitous, nor does it have to give us clues".

 PROBLEM: TECHNICAL TEAM MEMBERS HAD NO WAY OF GRAPPLING WITH THE DOMAIN, NO WAY OF TESTING THEIR UNDERSTANDING OF THE UBIQUITOUS LANGUAGE, AND NO WAY OF MAKING MODELLING BREAKTHROUGHS.
-FAILURE: Ubiquitous language needn't be ubiquitous, nor does it have to give us clues.

 ---

-### [Picture of an Iceberg]
+### [Picture of an Iceberg] [AHL]

+Note:
-All this combined to create a significant problem - complexities had been created where there needn't be any (significant amounts of complex shared code, lack of domain understanding - breadth and depth - in the devs) and over-simplification where the domain actually needed to be far richer.
+All this combined to create a significant set of problems - complexities had been created where there needn't be any (significant amounts of complex shared code, lack of domain understanding - breadth and depth - in the devs) and over-simplifications where the domain actually needed to be far richer.
 We came to refer to these as the "Icebergs".
-To evidence how this is we need to provide a quick intro to the doimain we're talking about.
+To evidence how this is we need to provide a lightning intro to the domain we're talking about.

 ---

-### Legal Systems are **Complex**
+### Legal Systems are **Complex** [AHL]

+Note:
+We need to pause a second and make some things clear.

 Legal systems are complex.
 They have evolved over _significant_ periods of time, and contain TIME itself as a significant factor (i.e. the law changes, things can expire, things have deadlines).

-They bring together a great number of (hostile) parties, all who have their views on the system, and obligations / needs to be met.
+They bring together a great number of (by the very nature of the adveserial system, hostile) parties, all who have their views on the system, and obligations / needs to be met.

 Most importantly, they must contaim within themselves a great deal of flexibility, while still balancing against this an incredible formality; seemingly small details can make large differences, and have VERY SERIOUS, real-world outcomes.

 ---

-### Legal System Systems are **Ripe** for DDD
+### Legal System Systems are **Ripe** for DDD [AHL]

 ALL IN ALL, IT IS AN EXCELLENT SET OF CIRCUMSTANCES TO EMPLOY THE TECHNIQUES OF DOMAIN DRIVEN DESIGN.